OsmosysSoftware/dev-standards/docker-setups/angular-docker.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

-### Note: Set correct filepath for nginx
+### Set correct filepath for nginx

+#### Why?

-When you run command `ng build`, a `dist` folder is created which contains all angular build files.
-Depending on the cli version different folder structures are created.
-We need to give path of `index.html` for nginx to work.
+- When you run command `ng build`, a `dist` folder is created which contains all angular build files.
+- Depending on the CLI version, different folder structures are created.
+- We need to give path of `index.html` for nginx to work.

+#### How to find folder name?

+- Folder name is present in `package.json` as `"name": "your-app-name"`
+- Verify the folder name by running `ng build` and checking in `dist` folder.

 #### 1. For angular version 17